Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

   lock nut.
 * Put a bearing onto the bolt and fasten it with a lock nut.

-Repeat these steps four times to create four L-brackets with a bearing each.
+Repeat these steps three times to create four L-brackets with a bearing each.

 .. image:: /Images/Kits/kit_camera_slider_step20_350.jpg
    :scale: 100 %